ivanoats/elm-remark2/slides.markdown

 Based on my experience and talents,

-I bridge the gap between Computer Science and industry.
+I bridge the gap between Computer Science and Industry.

 I stand for:
 - Excellence and Craftsmanship